nirtamir2/ai-sdk-slides/slides.md

       }),
     }),
   },
-  prompt: 'What is the weather in Tel Aviv?',
+  prompt: "What is the weather in Tel Aviv?",
 });

 console.log(result.toolResults);